Marley0523/gmod.github.io/wiki/January_2009_GMOD_Meeting.md

 first half of 2009.

 GeneDB developed a [Hibernate
-mapping](Category:Middleware "Category:Middleware") for Chado.
+mapping](Category%3AMiddleware "Category%3AMiddleware") for Chado.
 The
 feature hierarchy is represented using single table inheritance.

 ### <span id="Chado_and_GUS_at_SBRI" class="mw-headline">Chado and GUS at SBRI</span>